djkalirdp/billing/README.md

 - **Previous Balance** if applicable (purple)
 - **Total Outstanding** = Balance Due + Previous Balance
 - Amount in Words
+- UPI QR ALSO
+- a QR code will automatically appear on every invoice PDF.
+Customers can scan with PhonePe, Google Pay, Paytm, or any UPI app to pay instantly.

 ### Invoice Actions
 | Action | Access |